 Again, he gave his prey the honor of the moment and said, “Islaqnous.”

-He could feel the force of an untamed song building, all around him an undercurrent of song too raw to unfocused.
+He could feel the force of an untamed Song building, all around him an undercurrent of a Song too raw to unfocused.
 The noise of it grated at his being.
 This was his chance before the boy could become what he would become.
-Before the song could fill him and surge out into the world.
+Before the Song could fill him and surge out into the world.
 Fox Villain had sacrificed too much and come too far to let it happen, not again.
 Not ever.

 He took another step towards the boy and he knew what it must be like.
 The pain of it, the sheer confusion of what was happening to him.
-The pain of song building with his emotions, the noise of that hatful music filling his ears.
+The pain of Song building with his emotions, the noise of that hateful music filling his ears.
 The fear gobbling up all that was and forming a ball in the pit of his stomach.